e-Credit

 transactions.
 However, when the purchaser / customer initiates the credit

-card transaction, such as when purchaser sends credit card information to a
+card transaction, such as when purchaser sends credit card information

 merchant's processor directly acquiring banks charge the lower settlement